Are you planning on travelling to the USA? Then you need to apply for an ESTA or a visa.

-F visa This type of US visa is extended to foreign students who are enrolled at a recognized American institution.
-Except for the students themselves, their spouses and children are also allowed into the USA on this type.
-H visa A US visa which is extended to employees who are staying temporarily in the USA to work.
-With this type, individuals with specialized occupations can travel to the USA.
-J visa This type of US visa is available to employees (such as au pairs) and students that wish to make use of an exchange program.
-The purpose of the law under which this version falls, is to increase mutual understanding between Americans and people from other countries, through educative and cultural exchanges.
-L visa US visa for employees of a company which is located both in the home country of the employee as well as the United States.
-To apply for this type, the applicant has to be in service to the company for at least a year.
-The L-type is valid for seven years, both for the applicant as well as his/her spouse and children.
-M visa This US visa is extended to students who wish to follow classes in the occupational and/or technical field.
-Spouses and children of these individuals are also allowed to travel to the USA through this type.
-O visa This US visa is extended to individuals who possess exceptional abilities in science, art, education, business, or sports.
+F visa This visa is issued to foreign students who are enrolled at a recognised American institution.
+Except for the students themselves, their spouses and children are also allowed into the USA on this visa type.
+H visa This visa is issued to employees who are staying temporarily in the USA to work.
+With this visa, individuals with specialised occupations can travel to the USA.
+J visa This visa is issued to employees (such as au pairs) and students that wish to make use of an exchange program.
+The purpose of the law under which this visa falls is to increase mutual understanding between Americans and people from other countries, through educational and cultural exchanges.
+L visa This visa is issued to employees of a company which is located both in the home country of the employee as well as the United States.
+To apply for the L-visa, the applicant must have been employed by the company in question for at least a year.
+The L-type is valid for seven years, both for the applicant as well as their spouse and children.
+M visa This visa is issued to students who wish to attend classes in vocational and/or technical education.
+Spouses and children of these individuals are also allowed to travel to the USA with this visa.
+O visa This visa is issued to individuals who possess exceptional abilities in science, art, education, business or sports.
 These individuals must have a proven record, and prove that their work is temporary.
-P visa This US visa is extended to athletes, entertainers, artists, or members of the team that supports these individuals with their activities.
-Q visa This US visa is extended to participants in an international cultural exchange program.
+P visa This visa is issued to athletes, entertainers, artists or members of the teams that support these individuals with their activities.
+Q visa This visa is issued to participants in an international cultural exchange program.

 3. Visas for other specific purposes

-A visa This USA visa is extended to representatives of foreign governments to travel to the USA, to take part in official activities of that government.
-This type can thus be granted to diplomats and foreign civil servants.
-C visa This USA visa is extended to travelers who immediately continue on their journey after arrival in the USA.
-This type is required for transits (for transits you can also apply for an ESTA).
-D visa This USA visa is extended to crew members of ships and international airlines in order to travel into the USA.
-These visas can thus be granted to pilots, stewardesses, captains, engineers, sailors, or service personnel.
-E visa This USA visa is extended to individuals who are employed with companies that deal with international trade, provide services to investors, or have done substantial investments in companies in the US.
-G visa This USA visa is extended to diplomats, civil servants, and employees who already work for international organisations in the USA.
+A visa This visa is issued to representatives of foreign governments to travel to the USA, to take part in official activities of that government.
+This visa type can thus be granted to diplomats and foreign civil servants.
+C visa This visa is issued to travellers who immediately continue on their journey after arrival in the USA.
+This visa is required for a transit (for a transit you can also apply for an ESTA).
+D visa This visa is issued to crew members of ships and international airlines in order to travel into the USA.
+These visas can thus be granted to pilots, stewardesses, captains, engineers, sailors or service personnel.
+E visa This visa is issued to individuals who are employed at companies that deal with international trade, provide services to investors, or have made substantial investments in companies in the USA.
+G visa This visa is issued to diplomats, civil servants, and employees who already work for international organisations in the USA.
 These visas can be granted to members of this group and their family members.
-I visa This USA visa is extended to representatives of foreign media.
-These visas can be granted to members of the press (such as journalists), radio, film, and print media, to be able to temporarily perform their profession in the USA.
-K visa This USA visa is extended to the fiance of a citizen of the United States.
+I visa This visa is issued to representatives of foreign media.
+These visas can be granted to members of the press (such as journalists), radio, film and print media, to be able to temporarily perform their profession in the USA.
+K visa This visa is issued to the fiancé(e) of a citizen of the United States.
 With a K-1 visa, a non-American person can still travel to the USA.
 However, he or she is expected to marry within 90 days after arrival, or to fully settle in the United States.
-The K-2 version is granted to unmarried children under the age of 21.
-Technically this is a non-immigrant US visa, but it is treated under the category of immigrant visa.
-R visa This USA visa is extended to religious workers who wish to temporarily stay in the US.
+The K-2 visa is granted to unmarried children under the age of 21.
+Technically, this is a non-immigrant visa, but it is treated under the category of immigrant visa.
+R visa This visa is issued to religious workers who wish to temporarily stay in the USA.
 They have to be a member of a religious society or a non-profit organisation.
 This non-profit organisation must have been situated in the United States for longer than 2 years.
-Family members can also qualify for this US visa (R-2 version).
-S visa This USA visa is extended to witnesses or informants that help with law enforcement.
-Every year a maximum of 200 visas of this type are handed out, whereby a law enforcement service is required to file for it.
-TN visa This USA visa is extended to Canadians and Mexicans that are on the NAFTA-list.
-Aside from having to be on this list, they need to have at least a bachelor’s degree, and they have to work at a pre-designated place.
-U and T visa This USA visa is usually given to victims (or their direct family members) of crimes who have suffered under physical or mental abuse, and are willing to help law enforcement or government officials in finding the criminals.
-V visa This USA visa is extended to spouses and underaged children of inhabitants of the US with a permanent residence permit.
-This way inhabitants with a permanent residence permit can partially bring their families to the USA, to reunite with them.
+Family members can also qualify for this visa (R-2 version).
+S visa This visa is issued to witnesses or informants that help with law enforcement.
+Each year, a maximum of 200 visas of this type are handed out, whereby a law enforcement institution is required to apply for it.
+TN visa This visa is issued to Canadians and Mexicans that are on the NAFTA list.
+Aside from having to be on this list, they need to at least have a bachelors’ degree, and they have to work at a pre-designated place.
+U and T visa This visa is usually issued to victims of crimes (or their direct family members) who have suffered under physical or mental abuse, and are willing to help law enforcement or government officials in finding the criminals.
+V visa This visa is issued to spouses and underage children of inhabitants of the USA with a permanent residence permit.
+This way, inhabitants with a permanent residence permit can bring part of their family to the USA, to reunite with them.

 The “Green card lottery”

-Aside from the abovementioned visas, the United States also hosts the event known as the “Green card lottery”.
-Simply put, this is a lottery in which you can win a US visa.
-These lotteries are commissioned by the American congress, where every year 50.000 visas are raffled to random participants of previously qualifying countries.
-It is estimated that each time, around 12 to 20 million people take part in this lottery; the chance to win is thus extremely small.
+Aside from the above-mentioned visas, the United States also hosts the event known as the “Green card lottery”.
+Simply put, this is a lottery in which you can win a U.S. visa.
+This lottery is conducted on behalf of the American Congress, where 50.000 visas are raffled annually to random participants from prequalified countries.
+It is estimated that each time, around 12 to 20 million people take part in this lottery; chances of winning are therefore extremely small.

-It is very important to find out exactly which US visa is applicable to your situation.
-Aside from the visas from the three categories mentioned above, there are a number of different types.
-In fact, in total there are more than 185 different visas.
-Each type has a different purpose, different requirements, and different procedures.
-Should you have trouble selecting the right version, check the flyer of the “Bureau of Consular Affairs”.
-Perhaps this flyer can help you further, after you have read all the information about the US visa on this page.
+It is very important to find out exactly which visa is applicable to your situation.
+Aside from the visas from the three categories mentioned above, there are other visas.
+In total, there are more than 185 different visas.
+Each visa has a different purpose, different requirements and different procedures.
+Should you have trouble selecting the right visa, check the flyer of the “Bureau of Consular Affairs”.
+This flyer might help you further, after you have read all of the information about the U.S. visa on this page.

-Do you have a US visa with the specific travel purpose for which the visa was issued?
-Then you don't need to apply for an ESTA.
+Do you have a U.S. visa with the specific travel purpose for which the visa was issued?
+Then you do not need to apply for an ESTA.
 Do you have a visa, but you want to travel to the USA for a different travel purpose than the one the visa was issued for?
 Then you still need to apply for an ESTA (or other visa type).